-BSI HACCI (July 2021 P & GMP Certification Criteria) Reason Compliance assessment tips Finding 2.6.7 When determining significant hazards, the HACCP team shall consider the following as applicable to the product and process: Hazards known to be associated with the type of food, ingredients used in the product and process steps Likelihood of occurrence of hazards, taking into consideration pre-requisite programmes, in the absence of additional control Likelihood and severity of adverse health effects associated with the hazards in the food in the absence of control Identified acceptable levels of the hazards in the food (e.g. permissible additives and maximum residue limits defined by regulations in the country of sale) The food-handling environment and equipment used to produce the food product The potential for the presence of toxins (e.g. mycotoxins), chemicals (e.g. pesticides, drug residues) or foreign matter (e.g. glass, metal, soft plastic) The intended use and/or probability of the product being mishandled by potential consumers that may cause the food to become unsafe The HACCP team needs to apply risk assessment methodology to assign levels of severity and likelihood of occurrence and identify the control measures that reduce the likelihood of a hazard occurring.
+BSI HACCP & GMP Certification Criteria (September 2021) Reason Compliance assessment tips Finding 2.6.7 When determining significant hazards, the HACCP team shall consider the following as applicable to the product and process: Hazards known to be associated with the type of food, ingredients used in the product and process steps Likelihood of occurrence of hazards, taking into consideration pre-requisite programmes, in the absence of additional control Likelihood and severity of adverse health effects associated with the hazards in the food in the absence of control Identified acceptable levels of the hazards in the food (e.g. permissible additives and maximum residue limits defined by regulations in the country of sale) The food-handling environment and equipment used to produce the food product The likelihood of survival and/or growth of pathogenic micro-organisms The potential for the presence of toxins (e.g. mycotoxins), chemicals (e.g. pesticides, drug residues) or foreign matter (e.g. glass, metal, soft plastic) The intended use and/or probability of the product being mishandled by potential consumers that may cause the food to become unsafe Guidance note: There is no specific methodology required to be used to determine the significance of hazards.
+The HACCP team needs to apply risk assessment methodology to assign levels of severity and likelihood of occurrence and identify the control measures that reduce the likelihood of a hazard occurring.
 Determine significance of potential hazards using a severity and likelihood methodology which is documented in the form of a hazard analysis.